40843245/CSharp/built-in package/System.IO/StreamReader/tutorial guide/CH2 -- read one line from stream reader.md

 ## CH2.1 -- read one line from stream reader
 ### `ReadLine` instance method

-It will return the line from position (that current pointer points to) to the end of the line and advance the pointer of the stream to beginning of next line.
+reads the line from position

+(that current pointer points to) to the end of the line and

+advance the pointer of the stream to beginning of next line.

+then returns the `string` instance containing the line that

+is read.

 If it reaches the end (meaning that there are more available lines to be read),

-then it will return null.
+then it will return `null`.

 The following code snippet prints the file content line-by-line.